worldflora/wfo-tens/IPNI/2025/IPNI Record Summary.md

-## Summary of names belonging to TENs added from IPNI each month in 2025.
+## Summary of name record numbers from IPNI for TENs - 2025.

 | TEN | Jan    | Feb    | Mar    |